 OpenShift SDN

-When considering OpenShift and how OpenShift networking SDN works, you need to fully understand how application exposure works and how to expose yourself to the external world for external clients to access your internal application.
+When considering OpenShift and how OpenShift networking SDN works, you need to fully understand how application exposure works and how to expose yourself to the external world so that external clients can access your internal application.
 For most use cases, the applications running in Kubernetes ( see Kubernetes networking 101 ) pods’ containers need to be exposed, and this is not done with the pod IP address.
-Instead, the pods are given IP addresses for different use cases.
-Application exposure is done with OpenShift routes and OpenShift services.
-The construct used depends on the level of exposure needed.

 OpenShift SDN (Software Defined Network) is a software-defined networking solution designed to make it easier for organizations to manage their network traffic in the cloud.
 It is a network overlay technology that enables distributed applications to communicate over public and private networks.
 OpenShift SDN is based on the Open vSwitch (OVS) platform and provides a secure, reliable, and highly available layer 3 network overlay.
 With OpenShift SDN, users can define their network topologies, create virtual networks, and control traffic flows between virtual machines and containers.

-For pre-information, kindly visit the following:
+Related: For pre-information, kindly visit the following:

-- Kubernetes’ concept of a POD
+Kubernetes’ concept of a POD

 As the smallest compute unit that can be defined, deployed, and managed, OpenShift leverages the Kubernetes concept of a pod.
 This is one or more containers deployed on one host.
 A pod is the equivalent of a physical or virtual machine instance to a container.
 Containers within pods can share their local storage and networking, as each pod has its IP address.
-An individual pod has a lifecycle; it is defined, assigned to a node, then runs until the container(s) exit or are removed for some other reason.
-Pods can be removed after exiting or retained to allow access to container logs, depending on policy and exit code.

-- Kubernetes’ concept of Services
+Kubernetes’ Concept of Services

-The service can be assigned additional externalIP and ingressIP addresses external to the cluster to allow external access.
+The service can be assigned additional external IP and ingress IP addresses outside the cluster to allow external access.
 An external IP address can also be a virtual IP address that provides highly available access to the service.

 Stages:

 First, we must extract the files with tar XVF on the CRC Linux file.
-This will extract into the current directory.
+This will be extracted into the current directory.
 You may want to move this to the /usr/local/bin directory.
 As the CodeReady containers are in the binary, you will work with it; you want it to be your path.
-Then we run the CRC setup.
-The most important thing is ensuring you reach the virtualization requirements for CRC Ready Container that requires KVM to be available.

 So, it is unlikely that this will work in a public cloud environment unless you can get a bare metal instance with KVM available.
 However, once downloaded to your local machine, you can run the CRC to install it and pull the secret.